Financial Aid Information

 - The student may use the scholarship award as indicated in the student's scholarship letter.
 An academic year begins with Fall Semester and ends with Summer Semester.
 Specific amounts are assigned to each semester and may not be exceeded.

 A student receiving financial aid (grants and/or loans) must maintain Satisfactory Academic Progress (SAP).
+All periods of enrollment count toward Satisfactory Academic Progress (Fall, Winter, Summer), including periods when a student does not receive financial aid.

 Cumulative Grade Point Average (CGPA)